Sleep deprivation: Fatigue

+Pain and recovery

 Research shows that chronic sleep deprivation can lead to greater pain sensitivity when injuries occur as well as slow recovery.
 A study published in Sleep and Oxidative Stress: Current Perspectives on the Role of NRF2 showed that the factor responsible for antioxidant regulation, NRF2, is inhibited after prolonged wakefulness.
 An important part of the study was that oxidative damage accumulates systemically, which can have serious effects on inflammation and circadian homeostasis.
 Persistent exposure to oxidative stress has been associated with chronic pain disorders.
 The study reported that sleep deprivation amplifies the production of inflammatory cytokines, chemical messengers that help your body resist and fight germs and infections.
 The heightened inflammatory response driven by elevated cytokines during sleep loss is linked to systemic inflammation and increased risk of chronic illness.
 This is all evidence of how poor sleep contributes to somatic hypersensitivity.
 It also suggests that sleep is an active, restorative process rather than a passive one, during which biochemical systems engage to recalibrate redox, detoxify the natural environment, and maintain immune resistance.